You can only deploy Opkg packages to a local repository that has been created with the Opkg Package Type.

 Artifactory supports the common Opkg index scheme which indexes each feed location according to all ipk packages in it.

-To deploy a Opkg package to Artifactory, in the Artifactory Repository Browser, click Deploy.
+To deploy a Opkg package to Artifactory, go to the Artifactory Repository Browser and click the icon.

 Select your Opkg repository as the Target Repository, and upload the file you want to deploy.

 After you deploy the artifact, you need to wait about one minute for Artifactory to recalculate the repository index and display your upload in the Repository Browser.

 You can download ipk packages from Local Opkg Repositories as described above, or from Remote Repositories specified as supporting Opkg packages.

 To specify that a Remote Repository supports Opkg packages, set its Package Type to Opkg when it is created.

 You can either point the remote to a specific feed (location of a Packages file), i.e.

 Or you can specify some base level and point your client to the relevant feeds in it i.e. url is

 Note that the index files for remote Opkg repositories are stored and renewed according to the Retrieval Cache Period setting.

 As there is no "release" of the Opkg client, to support gpg signature verification and basic HTTP authentication that are provided by Artifactory it has to be compiled with the following options: